 The Innovations and Wellness Commons

-Phase I was completed in October 2015 and is fully leased to four tenant-partners: The Juice Kitchen, Outpost Natural Foods, Fondy Food Center, and a commercial kitchen for the Milwaukee Center for Independence.
+Phase I was completed in October 2015 and is leased to tenant-partners: Fondy Food Center Administrative Offices and a commercial kitchen for the Milwaukee Center for Independence.
 They provide food-focused products and services, forming a healthy “food hub.”

-Phase I, which won a 2016 Mayor’s Design Award, cost $2.9 million and is fully funded.
+Phase I, which won a 2016 Mayor’s Design Award and 2017 MANDI Award cost $2.9 million and is fully funded.

 The Phase II Capital Campaign

 Phase II will cost $3.3 million.
 Construction began in 2019 and is slated for completion November 2020.

 Thank you to these individuals and foundations who have already contributed to the Phase II Capital Campaign

 DeAndre Levy • Linda and John Meurer • Jim and Marie Seder • Lynde Uihlein

 Raymond and Christine Seaver • The William G. and Christie A. Krugler Fund

 Actuant Community Outreach Fund • Wisconsin Preservation Fund